qlever-dev/qlever-docs/docs/qleverfile.md

 makes it clear that you need to increase this value).
 The strange name of the variable / option is an artifact from when QLever used the [STXXL library](http://stxxl.org/) for external memory sorting, which it no longer does.
+The name will be changed soon.
 Defaut: `1G`.

 `PARSER_BUFFER_SIZE`, `--parser-buffer-size`: The size of the buffer used by `qlever index` when parsing an input stream, specified with standard suffixes like `k`, `M`, `G`, and `T`.
 This must be large enough to hold the longest predicate-object list in your dataset (everything from a subject until the next `.`).
-Predicate-object lists are usually short, but can be long for `TTL` datasets with many long literals, for example [Qleverfile.osm-planet](https://github.com/qlever-dev/qlever-control/tree/main/src/qlever/Qleverfiles/Qleverfile.osm-planet).
+Predicate-object lists are usually short, but can be long for `TTL` datasets with many long literals, see [Qleverfile.osm-planet](https://github.com/qlever-dev/qlever-control/tree/main/src/qlever/Qleverfiles/Qleverfile.osm-planet).
 Default: `10M`.

 `VOCABULARY_TYPE`, `--vocabulary-type`: Whether the vocabulary is stored compressed or not (trade-off between index size and query speed), whether to